Oyster Creek Nuclear Generating Station: Closure and decommissioning

-In December 2010, Exelon reported that Oyster Creek would close in 2019, 10 years earlier than planned so that cooling towers will not have to be installed to meet new environmental standards.
-In February 2018 the closure date was adjusted to October 2018.
+In December 2010, Exelon reported that Oyster Creek would close in 2019, 10 years earlier than planned, so that cooling towers would not have to be installed to meet new environmental standards.
+In February 2018, the closure date was adjusted to October 2018.
 The reactor was ultimately shut down on September 17, 2018, and its fuel was removed by September 25, 2018.

 Work will now begin on dismantlement and long-term decommissioning.
 Oyster Creek was sold to Holtec International in July 2019 after clearing regulatory approval, and a Holtec and SNC-Lavalin joint venture called Comprehensive Decommissioning International will be responsible for decommissioning the plant.
 About 200 of Oyster Creek's employees will remain at the plant to carry out decommissioning work with Holtec.

-Electricity Production
+Electricity production

 Environment

 As a part of Exelon Corporation, Oyster Creek followed the corporation's environmental policy.

 In August 2009, workers found and stopped two small leaks of tritium, a radioactive isotope of hydrogen with a decay half-life of about 12 years.
 An NRC investigation of the leak found that the levels were too low to be a danger to public health.
 The leaks originated from two buried pipes that had not been properly insulated when they were last worked on in 1991.
 A second leak was discovered in August 2009, from a pipe leading into an electrical turbine building.
 Tritium levels found in this leak were measured at 10 microcuries per liter of water, higher than the 5 to 6 microcuries per liter found in the earlier leak.
 Tritium-contaminated groundwater remained on site and had not spread to any public water supplies.

 In May 2010, the New Jersey DEP announced that water from the leak had spread to a nearby aquifer, though it stated there "was no imminent danger" to water supplies.
-At the current rate of migration, the water will reach the closest public wells within 10 to 15 years.
+At the current rate of migration, the water was expected to reach the closest public wells within 10 to 15 years.
 The DEP stated there are several ways to address the problem, such as pumping out the tainted water, or injecting fresh water to force the tainted water backwards.
-A spokesman for Oyster Creek said they are working with the state on the issue, and have seen contamination levels steadily dropping, sometimes by "as much as 90%".
+A spokesman for Oyster Creek said they were working with the state on the issue, and have seen contamination levels steadily dropping, sometimes by "as much as 90%".
 Tritium causes less concern than other radioactive substances such as strontium, caesium and iodine.
 It does not bio-accumulate inside human tissue.